-This webpage is a portfolio page hidden on my website - for further info about my work see freyaolafson.com
+This webpage is a portfolio page hidden on my website - for further information about my work see: freyaolafson.com

 MÆ - Motion Aftereffect

 Excerpt #1 - Live Painting:

 view from 50mins to 53ms (3mins)

 Technical description excerpt #1: a live web camera feed from above the stage is run into 'Unity'.
 In 'Unity' I applied C# code to generate green-screen transparency (this code has a glitch that generates the painting trails rather than the usual greenscreen transparency).
 In Unity I applied motion captured data to an avatar as well as a particle system to the avatar's hand.
 The composited footage from 'Unity', is sent through 'Syphon' into 'Isadora' - from 'Isadora' I send the footage out to two computer monitors at the front of the stage for the performers to reference as well as to the projection surface at the back of the stage - this scene is a four monitor / screen set up.